1971 Stanley Cup Final

-The 1971 Stanley Cup Finals was the championship series of the National Hockey League's (NHL) 1970–71 season, and the culmination of the 1971 Stanley Cup playoffs.
+The 1971 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1970–71 season, and the culmination of the 1971 Stanley Cup playoffs.
 It was contested between the Chicago Black Hawks and the Montreal Canadiens.
 The Black Hawks made their first appearance in the finals since 1965, while the Canadiens had last played in and won the final in 1969.
 The Canadiens won the series, four games to three.

 Paths to the Finals

 The playoff system changed this year to allow cross-over between the divisions during the playoffs.

 Chicago defeated the Philadelphia Flyers 4–0 and the New York Rangers 4–3 to advance to the final.

 Montreal defeated the defending champion Boston Bruins 4–3 and the Minnesota North Stars 4–2.
-This set up the first "Original Six" Finals since the 1967 Stanley Cup Finals.
+This set up the first "Original Six" Finals since the 1967 Stanley Cup Final.

 Game summaries

 Brothers Frank and Peter Mahovlich starred for the Canadiens, scoring nine goals in the seven-game final series.
 Ken Dryden debuted for the Canadiens, while this was Jean Beliveau's last Finals appearance.
 He ended his career with ten championships.
 This was only the second time that the road team won a game seven in Finals history.
-The only previous time it happened was when the Toronto Maple Leafs defeated the Detroit Red Wings 2–1 in game seven in the 1945 Stanley Cup Finals in Detroit.
+The only previous time it happened was when the Toronto Maple Leafs defeated the Detroit Red Wings 2–1 in game seven in the 1945 Stanley Cup Final in Detroit.
 Montreal also won the series despite losing the first two games on the road; none happened again until 2009, when the Pittsburgh Penguins defeated the Red Wings in game seven by the same 2–1 score after losing the first two games to the Red Wings.
-The next seven-game Stanley Cup Finals did not occur until the 1987 Stanley Cup Finals with the Edmonton Oilers and the Philadelphia Flyers.
+The next seven-game Stanley Cup Final did not occur until the 1987 Stanley Cup Final with the Edmonton Oilers and the Philadelphia Flyers.

-Montreal wins the series 4–3.